Tire Environmental Act Program (TEAP)

 In 2015, the Tennessee Automotive Association partnered with TDEC and the General Assembly to enact Public Chapter 525 that established the Tire Environmental Fund.
 Upon the first retail sale of a new motor vehicle that is to be titled and registered in Tennessee, a flat fee based on the number of the vehicle’s wheels is assessed.
 The fee goes into the Tire Environmental Fund which is used to fund projects creating or supporting beneficial end uses for waste tires.

-Since 2015, almost $2.47 million has been allocated to the Tire Environmental Fund and 1,431,465 tires or nearly 19,000 tons of scrap tires have been diverted from landfills.
+Since 2015, grantees have been awarded almost $3.6 million and approximately 2,352,000 tires or nearly 31,000 tons of scrap tires have been diverted from landfills.
 These tires/scrap tires have been re-purposed for beneficial use in rubberized asphalt, tire derived aggregate (TDA), tire derived fuel (TDF), and granulated rubber porous flexible pavement.

 Fees are generated from the purchase of new motor vehicles to be titled and registered in the state: